 - Expand the Color toolbox

-- Click the color swatch or the color picker to select a color.
+- Click the color swatch or the pencil to select a color.
 Using the swatch you can add colors with Hex, RGB-A, or CMYK-A values (the last 2 depend on the color mode of your design).
+You can also use the color picker to choose a color from your screen.
 If you want to add transparency, just slide the Alpha control on the bottom of the chart.

 Tip

-You can add multiple color options to a curved text element.
-To add more than one color option you can either use a color library or assign multiple color options by changing the Option number to the left of the color swatch and choosing a new color.
+You can add multiple color options to a curved text.
+To add more than one color option you can either use a color library or assign multiple color options by clicking Add color option and choosing a new color.

 The advanced settings let you add a Prefix and/or a Suffix to your text.
 This will be some fixed text that will be visible when customers start adding their custom text.